frictionlessdata/tableschema-py/README.md

 - __options (dict)__: `tabulator` or storage's options

 __Raises__
-- `exceptions.TableSchemaException`: raises on any error
+- `TableSchemaException`: raises on any error

 #### `table.hash`